johnliu55tw/debian-packaging/README.md

 $ sudo apt install hello
 ```

-Notice that if the version of your package does not supersedes the offical
+Notice that if your package's version does not supersede the official Ubuntu
-Ubuntu version (i.e. your package is not newer), `apt` will install the
+version (i.e., your package is not newer), `apt` will install the official
-offical package, not yours.
+package, not yours.
 See
 https://help.launchpad.net/Packaging/PPA/BuildingASourcePackage#Versioning
 for more about versioning.